guynich/anythingllm_on_arm/README.md

 ## Installation

+This repo focuses on ARM architecture.
+However these instructions are also suitable for x86.

 ### 1. Install Docker on Ubuntu

 I read these links for this section.
 * https://docs.docker.com/engine/install/ubuntu/
 * https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository
 * https://docs.docker.com/engine/install/linux-postinstall/